williamnguyen-activecyber/okta.github.io/_source/_authentication-guide/implementing-authentication/auth-code-pkce.md

 Note the parameters that are being passed:

 - `client_id` matches the Client ID of your Okta OAuth application that you created above.
+You can find it at the bottom of your application's General tab.
 - `response_type` is `code`, indicating that we are using the authorization code grant type.
 - `scope` is `openid`, which means that the `/token` endpoint will return an ID token.
 For more information about scopes, see [here](/standards/OIDC/index.html#scopes).
 - `redirect_uri` is the callback location where the user-agent will be directed to along with the `code`.
 This must match one of the "Login redirect URIs" you specified when you were creating your Okta application in Step 1.